magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 “And then - you have to dyno to the top hold like this!” she exclaimed, leaping half a step.
 “It’s exactly like when Naruto powers up - pure determination!”

 The group laughed, and all eyes turned to Michael.
-Tall, steady, quietly smiling, he finally added just one line in his calm voice:

-“Except in real life, you fall.
-A lot.”
+Tall, steady, quietly smiling, he finally added just one line in his calm voice:“Except in real life, you fall.
+A lot!”

 The timing was perfect.
 Everyone burst out laughing, Brina included.
 It was them in a nutshell: she, the spark and the storyteller; he, the quiet anchor whose rare comments landed with unexpected humour.
 Together they were a picture of contrasts, bound by anime marathons, bouldering weekends, and their own rhythm.